scrive/nix-workshop/code/04-derivations/05-standard-derivation.md

 ## Deriving Environment at Build Time

-One question we might ask is, why is `stdenv` doing the heavyweight steps only at build time inside a shell script.
+One question we might ask is, why is `stdenv` doing the heavy lifting steps only at build time inside a shell script.
 We could as well parse the dependencies inside Nix at evaluation time, and produce a derivation with everything setup already.